Events

 Evening firesides and weekend gatherings throughout the seasons.
 Sit and we'll honour the old ways.
 We have time for this...

-PART 1: Evenings.
+PART 1: Threshold Gatherings.
 Fireside gatherings introducing you to old words and old ways.
 Approximately 2-3 hours.

-PART 2: Overnights.
-'Retreat' style weekends for those seeking more depth.
+PART 2: Outland Overnights.
+Dawn 'til dusk experiences for those seeking more depth.
 2-3 days.

-PART 3: Understory.
+PART 3: Into The Understory.
 The burning heart of Recalling Fire, deeply resourced rituals and extended time in nature.
 Small groups.
 4 days.

 For first news, sign up to the newsletter at the bottom of the page.